 The four weeks of Advent are a very special time in Germany.
 The days are short, and people invite each other over for an Adventskaffee (coffee and cake).
 A lighted Advent wreath sits on the table and the hosts serve a variety of cookies.
 These cookies are made ahead of time and stored for unexpected guests, reducing the host's work during a busy season.
 Special cakes, like stollen, which only show up at this time of year appear on the Plätzchenteller (Advent cookie platter).

 Easter is when eggs are hidden and found in the snow more often than not.
 Spring is here, but it’s hard to tell sometimes.
 Fresh herbs, peas, and lamb are the flavors of the day, to remind us that the summer will come, eventually.
-Here are recipes for Easter breads from Germany and Austria.
+There are many different recipes for Easter breads from Germany and Austria.